Donald Trump Allegedly Called QAnon Rep. Marjorie Taylor Greene To Offer His ‘Support’

 Though many pundits have suggested that Trump will find it difficult to become a political power player after a mob stormed Capitol Hill on January 6 in an attempt to stop the Biden presidency, others have suggested that the former real estate mogul may emerge from the White House even “more powerful” than before, per The Inquisitr.

-The alleged supportive phone-call comes after Greene had been pressured to resign from her position after numerous questionable statements and policy positions have recently come to light.
+The alleged supportive phone call comes after Greene had been pressured to resign from her position after numerous questionable statements and policy positions have recently come to light.
 For example, she reportedly once posted about a conspiracy that suggested that Jewish-owned solar companies could have been responsible for the wildfires that ravaged the state of California in 2018, per Newsweek.
 Shortly after screenshots of the since-deleted Facebook post circulated online, the phrase “Jewish Laser Beams” started trending on Twitter.

-In addition, Greene has supported conspiracy theories including 9/11 was an inside job and that a body double sometimes stood in for late Supreme Court Justice Ruth Bader Ginsburg.
+In addition, Greene has supported conspiracy theories including that 9/11 was an inside job and that a body double sometimes stood in for late Supreme Court Justice Ruth Bader Ginsburg.

 However, Greene brushed off criticism by claiming that liberals were attacking her because they “hate America.”